Your one stop shop for all things interactive narrative + AI!

 Submission website: OpenReview

-Submission deadline: Apr 19, 2024, 23:59 (Anywhere On Earth)
+Submission deadline: Apr 19 May 17 May 31, 2024, 23:59 (Anywhere On Earth)

-Author notification: May 24, 2024
+Author notification: May 24 June 17, 2024

 We welcome original research papers ranging between 4-8 pages in length (not including references or supplementary materials), formatted according to the ACL 2023 style.
 Submissions should be in .pdf format.
 Since the review process is double-blind, all papers should be appropriately anonymised.
 Authors have the option of including supplementary manuscript containing further details of their work into the same .pdf file, it is entirely up to the reviewers to decide whether they wish to consult this additional material.
 Authors are strongly encouraged to make data and code publicly available whenever possible.
 The accepted papers will be posted on the workshop website and will not appear in the ACL proceedings.